 - Providing guided code refactoring by supplying code examples to help re-write the code to make it synthesizable

 C/C++ code is typically executed sequentially on standard processors but implementing functions in dedicated hardware allows operations to be executed in parallel, accelerating the execution of the code in hardware.
-SLX FPGA analyzes application C/C++ code and identifies functions that can be accelerated by executing in parallel when implemented in hardware.
+SLX FPGA analyzes and detects C/C++ code that can be accelerated in hardware by executing in parallel.

 After identifying functions that can be implemented to execute in parallel, SLX FPGA performs analysis of the functions to determine the theoretical maximum number of parallel executions.
 Using Silexica’s proprietary algorithms, SLX FPGA then determines the ideal implementation of the parallel function based on user supplied constraints, ensuring an optimized implementation.

-Once the optimized hardware implementation is determined, SLX FPGA inserts HLS Pragmas to direct the HLS complier on how to implement the function in hardware.
+Once the optimized hardware implementation is determined, SLX FPGA inserts HLS Pragmas to direct the HLS compiler on how to implement the function in hardware.

 SLX FPGA is fully integrated with Xilinx Vivado HLS and the SDSoC Development Environment to create a complete path from C/C++ to FPGA synthesis.
 It can be used on the desktop from a powerful GUI, from command-line or integrated into your agile, continuous workflow.